Hosting

 What are the hosting options for a Jeasx project?

-Hosting on a virtual private server (VPS)
+Hosting on a dedicated / virtual private server (VPS)

-Typically, a Jeasx application requires around 50 MB of RAM and a single (v)CPU.
-Therefore the smallest VPS should get you started.
-Running Jeasx on a VPS involves installing Node.js (or Bun), building the application with npm run build
+Typically, a Jeasx application requires around 35 MB of RAM and a single (v)CPU.
+Therefore the smallest server should get you started.
+Running Jeasx on a server involves installing Node.js (or Bun), building the application with npm run build and starting it with npm start.
+I highly recommend to use a process manager like pm2 to keep your application running.

 To keep the footprint of Jeasx minimal, it does not include built-in HTTPS support.
 Therefore, you'll need to deploy a reverse proxy like Caddy in front of Jeasx to handle SSL termination.